praekelt/vumi-http-retry-api/docs/api.rst

    Adds a new request to retry.

    :reqheader Accept: Should be ``application/json``.
    :reqheader X-Owner-ID: The id of the owner to associate with this request.
-A maximum of ``10000`` request retries are allowed per owner per 30 minutes.

    :jsonparam array intervals:
        The second-based intervals at which retries should be done.
 Defaults to